·

 November 2020 – May 2021

 Southwest Fisheries Science Center, NOAA, San Diego, California.
-Artist, Project collaborator. · Contributed as an artist to projects led by Fishfull Future.
-The artwork which resulted from these projects aims to inspire potential uses of seafood “waste” products and promote San Diego local fisheries.
+Artist, Project collaborator. · Made valuable contributions to projects led by Fishfull Future.
+The resulting artwork from these collaborative efforts serves the dual purpose of inspiring creative uses for seafood ‘waste’ products and promoting the sustainability of San Diego’s local fisheries.

 ·